Site Conventions

 -

-Months, which always appear in
+Months, which at one time always appeared in

-3-letter abbreviated form except in direct quotes
+3-letter abbreviated form except in direct quotes; these

 -